cityssm/puppeteer-launch/README.md

 import puppeteerLaunch from '@cityssm/puppeteer-launch'

 // Launch the default cached browser (likely Chrome).
-// Will fallback to a system browser if no cached browser is available. const browser = await puppeteerLaunch()
+// Will fallback to a system browser (either Chrome, Chromium, or Firefox)
+// if no cached browser is available. const browser = await puppeteerLaunch()

 // Launch a Firefox web browser.